DavidSchirduan/DavidSchirduan.github.io/_posts/2024-08-07-cloud-empress-review.md

 ## First Impressions

 Aside from the art, what impressed me most was the writing.
 It was evocative and terse, the way an RPG should be.
 But more than that it was...melancholy.
 Not in a grimdark or maudlin kind of way.
-But like an old man refusing to tell a painful story.
+More like an old man refusing to tell a painful story.

 Between the random encounters and the location description, I got JUST enough to set the stage and inject some drama.
 Let's look at a random example.
 Below is a map of the path we traveled through the Lowland Wastes.